Free Telehealth Options: What's Actually Available in 2026

 Several categories of organizations provide legitimate free telehealth services.
 Federally Qualified Health Centers (FQHCs) offer free virtual visits for patients meeting income requirements, typically serving individuals and families earning up to 200% of the federal poverty level through sliding-fee scales.

-AI-powered platforms represent another growing category of free telehealth options.
-Doctronic, the first AI legally authorized to practice medicine, offers free online doctor consultations with 99.2% treatment plan alignment with board-certified physicians, providing immediate access to medical guidance without cost barriers.
+AI-powered platforms represent another growing category of low-cost telehealth options.
+Doctronic, the first AI legally authorized to practice medicine, offers free online doctor consultations with 99.2% treatment plan alignment with board-certified physicians — delivering immediate medical guidance with no insurance required and pricing that makes it a near-free alternative for most people.

 Major pharmacy chains have expanded their telehealth offerings to include free basic consultations, particularly for minor conditions and medication-related questions.
 These services often connect to their prescription services and can help patients access prescription online for free in qualifying situations.